youngeunkwon0405/RL/README.md

 **Important Notes:**

-- It is generally recommended **not to explicitly activate the virtual environment** when using `uv`.
-Instead, use `uv run <command>` to execute scripts within the managed environment.
+- Use the `uv run <command>` to execute scripts within the managed environment.
 This helps maintain consistency across different shells and sessions.
 - Ensure you have the necessary CUDA drivers and PyTorch installed compatible with your hardware.

 ## Quickstart